PavanRangani/docs/docs/prd/assets/assets.md

 - Shows `Current Value` and `As of` column in ACTIVE tab.
 For disposed tab its not shown.
 - `Current Value` is value of latest valuation record.
 - `As of` is date of latest valuation record.
-- When no records available for Valuation,  `Purchase price` is shown as `Current Value`  and  `Purchase date` is shown as As of (Only if Purchase price and Purchase date is available, otherwise it will be blank) [see this](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScdZXugW6TzSN0S7SUeXazGY)
+- When no records available for Valuation,  `Purchase price` is shown as `Current Value`  and  `Purchase date` is shown as `As Of` (Only if Purchase price and Purchase date is available, otherwise it will be blank) [see this](https://gallery.io/projects/MCHbtQVoQ2HCZfBS-vT-eRyP/files/MCEJu8Y2hyDScdZXugW6TzSN0S7SUeXazGY)